Author Archives: Shripada Hebbar

 Cost implications: Due to the complexity of the Clinical Trials process and the above issues, the cost of conducting Clinical Trials is high.
 Further, the tight delivery timelines put additional pressure on the Clinical research professionals and CROs

-How Blockchain Technology can help to solve these issues
+How Blockchain technology can help to solve these issues

 The BFSI sector has been long facing the issue of data attrition and data fraud, and Blockchain Technology has been one of the solutions that the sector has been looking forward to.
 In a digital era, technologies are no longer limited to one industry and the healthcare sector too is starting to explore the benefits of blockchain in various areas and Clinical Trials are one of them.